Joanne Jordan

 Joanne Jordan (September 5, 1920 – July 29, 2009) was an American actress and television spokesmodel.
 Her film credits include Loophole and Son of Sinbad.
 She also portrayed Queen Mirtha on the television series "Space Patrol."
+Besides film, she acted on stage, at one time performing in a Noël Coward play at the Harold Lloyd co-founded Beverly Hills Little Theatre for Professionals.